Nimdy/chatgpt-menu-installer/README.md

 - Checks for updates to McKay Wrigley's Chatbot UI and applies them
 - Launches Chatbot UI

+## On demand Features for Login Form install:
+1. Build another Docker Image using Node and JSON Web Token
+2. Add LoginForm to components/Settings/LoginForm.tsx
+3. Replace pages/_app.tsx and with code needed for interaction with LoginForm.tsx
+4. Create utils/app/auth.ts for storing and removing access session token
+5. Adds axios and formik to package.json
+6. Rebuilds ChatbotUI Docker Image and implements required changes for Login Form function.

 ## Steps:
 1. Updates and Upgrades VPS
 2. Install Nginx